Keyring-Network/core-contracts/docs/index.md

 Returns the count of roots recorded after the root to inspect.

+_Returns 2 ^ 256 - 1 if no merkle roots have been recorded._

 #### Parameters

 | Name | Type | Description |